 ACECQA will usually collect personal information directly from the individual, either in person, in correspondence, in an application form, over the phone or over the internet.
 Sometimes ACECQA will collect personal information from another third party, for instance from other bodies administering the NQF, or a publicly available source.

 In limited circumstances, ACECQA may receive personal information about third parties from individuals in the documents they provide to ACECQA.
-In these circumstances, ACECQA will attempt to ensure that the consent of those third parties is obtained if the information is required to be disclosed.
+In these circumstances, ACECQA will attempt to ensure that the consent of those third parties is obtained prior to submission to ACECQA.

 (a) whether the information or opinion is true or not; and